corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 let v = rx.recv().await.unwrap();
 ```

-Rust's channels distinguish sender and receiver as separate types, which makes ownership and `Send`-ness explicit at the type level.
+Both are pretty straightforward, but Rust's channels distinguish sender and receiver as separate types, which makes ownership and `Send`-ness explicit at the type level.

 ### Structs and Methods